ppark482/atl-dog-parks/README.md

 	![Popup Template HTML](http://host.coxmediagroup.com/ajc/dev/projects/mapsheet/assets/images/popup-template-screenshot.png)

 	This template controls what the pop-up looks like when a marker is clicked.

+	If you haven't guess by now, whatever is in these curly brackets: {{  }} refers to whatever you named a column in your Google Spreadsheet.
+Use your HTML skills in conjunction with these bracket tags to populate both templates.